HeidelTime/heideltime/README.md

-**HeidelTime 2.0 with automatically created resources for 200+ languages will be available soon.
-For details, take a look at our [EMNLP 2015 paper](https://aclweb.org/anthology/D/D15/D15-1063.pdf).**
+**HeidelTime 2.0 with automatically created resources for 200+ languages is now available.
+For further details, take a look at our [EMNLP 2015 paper](https://aclweb.org/anthology/D/D15/D15-1063.pdf).**

 ## About HeidelTime
 **HeidelTime** is a multilingual, cross-domain temporal tagger developed at the [Database Systems Research Group](http://dbs.ifi.uni-heidelberg.de/) at [Heidelberg University](http://www.uni-heidelberg.de/index_e.html).
 It extracts temporal expressions from documents and normalizes them according to the TIMEX3 annotation standard.
 HeidelTime is available as [UIMA](http://uima.apache.org/) annotator and as standalone version.

-**HeidelTime** currently understands documents in **13 languages**: English, German, Dutch, Vietnamese, Arabic, Spanish, Italian, French, Chinese, Russian, Croatian, Estonian and Portuguese.
+**HeidelTime** currently contains hand-crafted resources for **13 languages**: English, German, Dutch, Vietnamese, Arabic, Spanish, Italian, French, Chinese, Russian, Croatian, Estonian and Portuguese.
+In addition, starting with version 2.0, HeidelTime contains **automatically created resources for more than 200 languages**.
+Although these resources are of lower quality than the manually created ones, temporal tagging of many of these languages has never been addressed before.
+Thus, HeidelTime can be used as a baseline for temporal tagging of all these languages or as a starting point for developing temporal tagging capabilities for them.

 **HeidelTime** distinguishes between **news-style** documents and **narrative-style documents** (e.g., Wikipedia articles) in all languages.
 In addition, English colloquial (e.g., Tweets and SMS) and scientific articles (e.g., clinical trails) are supported.